 Q. Who is the petitioner for an EB-1C?

 Your sponsoring employer is the acting petitioner in an EB-1C case.
-This employer must file the petition on you behalf.
+This employer must file the petition on your behalf.
 You cannot do this yourself.
 Only the EB-1A, EB-2 NIW, and EB-5 permit the beneficiary to self-petition.

-Q. WHICH FORMS do I need FOR THE EB-1C?
+Q. Which forms do I need For The EB-1C?